bill-tuba/gtls-report/README.md

 ## Assumptions
-To keep things simple(r) these programs accept args not "options". input checking was excluded:
+To keep things simple(r) these programs accept args not "options". some input checking was excluded - particularly `Email` (or reg-ex to check Email)

+An enumeration like ROYGBIV (all caps) seemed 'good enough' for the momemt.

-`Email` (reg-ex to check Email) or `FavoriteColor` (enumeration like ROYGBIV) - The idea is to do some basic checks (like `DateOfBirth`) bailing out on that line of input if appropriate.
+The idea is to do some basic checks (like `DateOfBirth`) and bail out if its invalid.

 It was assumed all of the fields are mandatory.

-POST can return Location Header data but since individually POSTed data is not retrievable directly I send back the Location as `/records/unsorted` to get all of the items.
+POST can return Location Header data but since individually POSTed data is not retrievable directly, the response Location is set to `/records/` to retrieve all of the items (unsorted).